phantomzone-org/phantom/README.md

 ## How to use

 Developers write their programs in Rust, which are then compiled into RISC-V binaries.
-These binaries are transformed into a polynomial representation, optimized for execution within the plaintext space of RLWE-base FHE.
+These binaries are transformed into a polynomial representation, optimized for execution within the plaintext space of RLWE-based FHE.
 These polynomials are then encrypted, producing the encrypted program, which can then be executed by the Phantom VM on arbitrary encrypted and/or plaintext inputs.

 To use, we recommend to look at full end to end examples in `compiler-tests` directory.
 In particular, the [otc](./compiler-tests/otc/) example.